Griefed/ServerPackCreator/HELP.md

 ## Adding a translation

 Say you want to translate ServerPackCreator to german.
-You would need to add the file `Messages_de.properties`
+You would need to add the file `Gui_en_GB.properties`

 In the english properties, you will see entries like